Publisher pulls Philip Roth bio, cuts ties with author - WTMJ

 “Norton made the drastic, unilateral decision to take Mr. Bailey’s books out of print, based on the false and unsubstantiated allegations against him, without undertaking any investigation or offering Mr. Bailey the opportunity to refute the allegations,” he said in a statement emailed to The Associated Press.
 “Mr. Bailey’s European publishers wisely have not taken such a rash course of action, and Norton’s knee-jerk reaction is troubling and unwarranted.”

+The Roth biography may also remain available in the U.S. as an audiobook, which was released by a separate company, Recorded Books Inc. The audio publisher did not immediately respond to a request from the AP about the book’s status.

-Known previously for his acclaimed biographies of authors John Cheever and Richard Yates, Bailey had worked on the Roth book since 2012, and had met extensively with the author, who died in 2018.
-“Philip Roth” reached the New York Times bestseller list and reviews have been mostly positive, though some critics found him too indulgent of Roth and how he treated women, in his work and in his personal life.
+Few literary biographies had been so awaited.
+Bailey, known previously for his acclaimed biographies of authors John Cheever and Richard Yates, had worked on the Roth book since 2012, had extensive access to the author’s papers and to Roth, who died in 2018.
+“Philip Roth” reached the New York Times bestseller list and reviews have been mostly positive, though some critics found him too indulgent of Roth and how he treated women.
+Debates over the relevance of an author’s private behavior to his work, which Roth also confronted in his lifetime, now extend to Bailey.

+Numerous authors have been dropped by their publishers since the rise of the #MeToo movement four years ago, including Mark Halperin and James Dashner.
+Sherman Alexie returned an American Library Association medal amid harassment allegations.
+Woody Allen, whose daughter Dylan Farrow has alleged he molested her as a child, had a planned memoir canceled in 2020 by Hachette Book Group, but later acquired by Skyhorse Publishing.

+Bailey has been universally condemned, but not everyone agreed that his book should have been withdrawn.
+The CEO of PEN America, Suzanne Nossel, said she was concerned that Norton’s decision could become a troubling precedent.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.